mrchetan/laravel-make-extender/README.md

 1. Generate and autoload custom helpers, It can generate multilevel helpers in the context of the directory.
 2. Generate Service class for process chunk of codes
 3. Generate Trait for process chunk of codes
-4. Generate Global Scope class for Model
+4. Generate Enum
-5. Generate Custom Casts
-6. Generate Collections Macros
+5. Generate Collections Macros
-7. Generate View Composers
+6. Generate View Composers

 This package helps to generate and autoload custom helpers, It can generate multilevel helpers in the context of the